Data, Analytics & AI job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 high pay highly concentrated

-Caution: Do not treat the top of the posted band as a local median.
-It reflects advertised ranges from a partial sample and is likely pulled upward by specialized and senior roles rather than typical analyst openings.[16][9]
+Caution: Do not treat the top of the band as a normal analyst outcome; these figures come from a partial posting sample and recruiter salary guidance, and the highest numbers are likely concentrated in senior AI/ML roles rather than broad BI or reporting jobs.[13][9][4]

 Where the Opportunities Are Concentrated